 The initiator may restart the SSW Feedback up to dot11BFRetryLimit times if it does not receive an SSW-Ack frame from the responder in MBIFS time following the completion of the SSW Feedback.
 The initiator shall restart the SSW Feedback PIFS time following the expected end of the SSW-Ack by the responder, provided there is sufficient time left in the allocation for the initiator to begin the SSW Feedback followed by an SSW-Ack from the responder in MBIFS time.
-If there is not sufficient time left in the allocation for the completion of the SSW Feedback and SSW-Ack, the initiator shall restart the SSW Feedback at the start of the following allocation between the initiator and the responder.
+If there is not sufficient time left in the allocation for the completion of the SSW Feedback and SSW-Ack, the initiator may restart the SSW Feedback in the following allocation between the initiator and the responder.

 Once started, the initiator and responder shall complete the SLS phase before any additional frame exchange takes place between these STAs.